Christmas is fast approaching and the party and holiday season is upon us.

 If you don’t love it, don’t eat it.
-How often do you take a bite of food and it’s not that good but eat it anyway?
+How often do you take a bite of food, it’s not that good, but you eat it anyway?
 What wasted calories!

-Try not to “fall off the wagon” completely.
+Try to avoid falling off the wagon completely.
 If you do, the new year is just around the corner.
 Perfect time to build a new one.